Senggigi Beach, Lombok Island, Indonesia

 It rained a lot most of the time and, as a result, the light sometimes wasn’t ideal, in my opinion, for colour photography.
 For this reason, I’ve converted some of the photos into black & white.

-There are many Indonesian traditional boats on the sandy beach to be photographed.
+There are many Indonesian traditional boats at Senggigi beach on Lombok Island to be photographed.
 I only wish the weather was in favour of photography!

-At Senggigi beach most local men busy themselves with fishing from the beach.
+Most local men busy themselves with fishing from the shore.
 While, the women enjoy bathing into the clear waters.

 Kids play around the pier by diving from it into the water.
 Meanwhile, high school and university students go for a walk and take selfies.